The Biotest basin

 View over biotest basin from above.
 Photo.

-The Biotest basin is an approximately 90 hectare embedded water reservoir that is the recipient of heated cooling water from Forsmark's nuclear power plant.
-This creates a unique environment that is about 8 degrees warmer than the surrounding sea but otherwise natural.
+The Biotest basin is an approximately 90 hectare embedded water reservoir that receives heated cooling water from Forsmark's nuclear power plant.
+The water is around eight degrees warmer than in the surrounding sea, but apart from the higher temperature the environment is natural.
 The Biotest basin can thus be likened to a time machine for future oceans and is an exciting environment for research on what will happen when the water temperature rises in the future.

-Until the spring of 2004, the point of release of Lake Biotests was equipped with a grid, with the aim of preventing fish from moving between the Biotest basin and surrounding coastal areas.
+Until spring 2004, the discharge point of the Biotest basin was equipped with a grid, with the aim of preventing fish from moving between the basin and the surrounding coastal areas.
 In 2004, the grid was removed and since then fish can move freely between the areas.

 Contact